instar-robotics/hieroglyph/README.md

 ## I Description ##

 * hieroglyph is a part of the Kheops/Papyrus software.
-* hieroglyph contains the description of the interface for [Kheops](https://github.com/instar-robotics/kheops) and [Papyrus](https://github.com/instar-robotics/papyrus).
+* hieroglyph contains the description of the interfaces for the neural network simualtor [Kheops](https://github.com/instar-robotics/kheops) and the [Papyrus](https://github.com/instar-robotics/papyrus) GUI.

 ## II- Installation ##